temptation4/springboot-microservices/README.md

         wait-duration-in-open-state: 5s
         failure-rate-threshold: 50
         automatic-transition-from-open-to-half-open-enabled: true
+🧠 What it does:

+Tracks the last 10 calls (sliding-window-size)

+Breaks circuit if 50% of last 5 calls (minimum-number-of-calls) failed

+Stays open for 5s before testing again with 3 calls (half-open)

+Prevents overloading when department-service is down

+✅ Rate Limiter
   ratelimiter:
     instances:
       userService:
         limit-for-period: 5
         limit-refresh-period: 10s
         timeout-duration: 0
-✅ What it does:
+🧠 What it does:

-Runs on 9091

-Registers with Eureka (service-discovery)

-Uses MySQL

-Uses Circuit Breaker when calling Department Service

-RateLimiter allows only 5 calls every 10 seconds
+Allows only 5 API calls every 10 seconds for that method

+If exceeded, immediately fails (timeout-duration: 0)

-🏢 3. department-service
+🏢 department-service
 server:
   port: 9090
+✅ Runs on 9090.

 spring:
   application:
     name: department-service
+✅ Registers as department-service.

   datasource:
     url: jdbc:mysql://localhost:3306/department_db
     username: root
     password: password
     driver-class-name: com.mysql.cj.jdbc.Driver
+✅ Connects to the department_db in MySQL.

   jpa:
     hibernate: